Uneo-Code/Uneo/README.md

 You can edit example.uneo and create a new file with .uneo extension

-# These is a guide of this programming
+# This is a guide of this programming

-You can also copy this
+You can also copy this text

 ```
 statements  : NEWLINE* statement (NEWLINE+ statement)* NEWLINE*